 International students who plan to travel to Canada, Mexico or Adjacent Islands for a Short Visit (Less than 30 Days) must be in possession of:

-Special Note: A valid U.S. visa is not necessary to re-enter the U.S. after a visit to Canada, Mexico, or Adjacent Islands because of a special provision in immigration law called “Automatic Revalidation” (22 CFR 41.112).
-Automatic Revalidation does not apply to students from state sponsors of terrorism (Cuba, Iran, Iraq, Libya, North Korea, Syria, and Sudan).
-Automatic Revalidation does not apply if the student has applied for a non-immigrant visa in Canada or Mexico during their trip.
-Also, revalidation does not apply to NSEERS registrants.
+Special Note: A valid U.S. visa is not necessary to re-enter the U.S. after a visit to Canada, Mexico, or Adjacent Islands of less than 30 days because of a special provision in immigration law called “Automatic Revalidation” (22 CFR 41.112), as long as you have a U.S. visa in your passport, for the status you wish to re-enter, that has simply expired.
+Automatic Revalidation does not apply to students from state sponsors of terrorism (Cuba, Iran, Syria, and Sudan).
+Automatic Revalidation does not apply if the student has applied for a U.S. non-immigrant visa at a U.S. Embassy/Consulate in Canada or Mexico during their trip.